 By the afternoon, the line was over five hours long.
 The church opened up the church hall itself so that people wouldn’t have to wait in the rain, and all of the pews are filled with people waiting to vote.
 But it’s all still relaxed.
 People were sticking around.

 And then the community started really coming together.
 Folks who had already voted started buying food and water and making sure the people in line were well supplied.
 Others donated halloween candy, or baked goods.
 People stepped up and provided entertainment – there were students practicing in line.
 Plus, the organist came by and gave an impromptu concert to the people waiting in the hall.
 Then when he got tired, he contacted his organ students and told them that if they wanted any practice time on the organ the rest of the year, they needed to stop by and play this afternoon.
 First Church had turned into what the church secretary dubbed a “vote-in”.
 It’s a big party.
-It was so impressive that a Cleveland news crew came by and got some footage, and the Cleveland Plain Dealer sent a reporter down to
+It was so impressive that a Cleveland news crew came by and got some footage, and the Cleveland Plain Dealer sent a reporter down to observe the party.

 Because the rules say that if you’re in line by 7:30pm, you get to vote no matter how long it takes, Oberlin Votes! embarked on trying to make sure everybody will be in line by then, and then figuring out how to make sure everybody in line gets fed, ordering pizza, etc. First order of business was getting them in line.